nickolaslanza/JS-Project-4-master/README.md

 # Future Directions for this Project

 Currently no future directions for this project.
-This project would be used as a supplemental UI feature for a website that requires registration registration and form validation.